AmpliconSuite/CycleViz/README.md

 ## CycleViz

 ### Installation
 Visualize outputs of [AmpliconArchitect](https://github.com/virajbdeshpande/AmpliconArchitect/) [AmpliconReconstructor](https://github.com/jluebeck/AmpliconReconstructor) in Circos-style images.
 Supports hg19, hg38, and GRCh37.
+CycleViz has been tested on Ubuntu 16.04+.
 Requires python2 and matplotlib version 2.0.0 or higher and intervaltree python module.

 To check your matplotlib version in python, type